Peldom/papers_for_protein_design_using_DL/README.md

 ## 6.Molecular Design Models

+> Unlike **function-scaffold-sequence** paradigm in protein design, major molecular design models based on paradigm form DL from 3 kinds of level: **atom-based**, **fragment-based**, **reaction-based**, and they can be categorized as [Gradient optimization](#61-gradient-optimization) or [Optimized sampling](#62-optimized-sampling)(gradient-free).
+[Click here for detail review](https://www.sciencedirect.com/science/article/pii/S1359644621002531)
-> In consideration of learning more various of generative models for design, these recommended models from **Molecular Design** might be helpful.
+> In consideration of learning more various of generative models for design, these recommended latest models from **Molecular Design** might be helpful and even be able to be transplanted to protein design.

 ### 6.1 Gradient optimization